Optimize your pipelines with these CI/CD best practices

 To further restrict access, having multiple-contexts per workflow allows developers to restrict access to environment variables by letting them include values in a particular domain, rather than a given workflow.
 This provides greater granularity when requiring access to a specific context in a workflow, improving your organization’s security.

 Flexible admin controls

-Flexible admin controls allow you to decide user access across your projects.
+Flexible admin controls allow you to manage user access across your projects.
 By standardizing accessibility and usage of your CI platform across the org, you maintain your application’s security.
 Securing your pipelines is just as important as making sure your workflows are operating quickly.

-Resolution 4: Maintain test coverage across your pipelines
+CI/CD best practice 4: Maintain test coverage across your pipelines

 Orbs are reusable packages of config that help speed up project set up.
-CircleCI’s partners offer multiple categories of orbs, from code analysis to deployment, but we wanted to call out the ones which help maintain test coverage across your pipelines.
+CircleCI’s partners offer multiple categories of orbs, from code analysis to deployment, but we wanted to call out the ones that help maintain test coverage across your pipelines.

 - Codecov Upload your coverage reports to Codecov without dealing with complex configurations.
 Get coverage results of your application quickly, so that you can breathe easier and commit your code with confidence.

 - Cypress Record results on the Cypress Dashboard and load balance tests in parallel mode.
 Run end-to-end browser tests without spending time configuring CircleCI.